Everyone is normal until you get to know them. -- Dave Sim

 Do you like being an uncle?

 I like being an uncle.
-My sister sends me pictures of her kids every couple of weeks.
-I am really looking forward to seeing them when I visit my family over winter break.
+My sister sends me pictures of her kids every couple of months.
+I am look forward to seeing them when I visit my family over winter break.

-I really like teaching third grade.
-I have had the chance to work with children from preschool to fourth grade, and third graders are definitely my favorite.
-Third graders usually have a basic understanding of reading, writing, and math; lots of practice working with others; and a desire to learn, so I am able to have interesting conversations with them, while also letting them work independently.
-When I first started teaching, I thought I wanted to teach fifth grade, but I think third graders can do almost anything fifth graders can do.
+I really like teaching second and third grade.
+I have had the chance to work with children from preschool to fourth grade, and second and third graders are definitely my favorite.
+Second and third graders usually have a basic understanding of reading, writing, and math; lots of practice working with others; and a desire to learn, so I am able to have interesting conversations with them, while also letting them work independently.
+When I first started teaching, I thought I wanted to teach fifth grade, but I think second and third graders can do almost anything fifth graders can do.

 How many years have you been a teacher?

-I have been a teacher for four years.
+This is my fifth year as a teacher.
 Before that, I worked as an assistant teacher at a preschool and in a three different elementary schools.
-I have also worked as a camp counselor and as a youth sports coach.
+I have also worked as a camp counselor, a youth sports coach, and even as a teacher for other teachers.

 Do you like Snickers?